some-ip-com/open-someip-spec/src/someip-rpc.rst

 .. rst-class:: compact

-* Need to add default value first at receiver first and parameters need to be at end of list
+* Need to add default value at receiver first and parameters need to be at end of list

 .. feat_req:: ⓘ
     :id: feat_req_someip_492